liffiton/Gen-Ed/CONTAINER.md

 # Container Deployment

 This project can be deployed in a container using Podman or Docker.
-The instructions below focus on running the **CodeHelp** application, but any Gen-Ed application (such as `starburst`) can be run by setting `FLASK_APP` accordingly.
+The instructions below focus on running the **CodeHelp** application, but any Gen-Ed application (such as Starburst) can be run by setting `FLASK_APP` accordingly.

-The instructions below use `podman` in examples, but `docker` can be used as a drop-in replacement for almost all commands.
+The instructions below are for rootless Podman and use `podman` in examples, but `docker` can be used as a drop-in replacement for almost all commands.

 ## Build the Image